Subscribe Form module overview

 - Email Address

 This choice sends the subscriber name and email to an email address of your choosing.
-You must then how to handle it in that email account--for example, set up an autoresponse to the subscriber, set up an email filter to channel the subscribe emails into a special folder, add them to your contact list, and so on.
+You must then handle it in that email account--for example, set up an autoresponse to the subscriber, set up an email filter to channel the subscribe emails into a special folder, add them to your contact list, and so on.

 - Godaddy Email Marketing